frappe/erpnext/erpnext/docs/user/manual/en/accounts/purchase-invoice.md

 accrue expenses to your Supplier.
 Making a Purchase Invoice is very similar to making a Purchase Order.

-To make a new Purchase Invoice, go to:
+To make a new Purchase Invoice:

-> Accounts > Documents > Purchase Invoice > New Purchase Invoice
+> type "new purchase invoice" into the search bar then select "New Purchase Invoice from the drop down"

 or click on “Make Purchase Invoice” in Purchase Order or Purchase Receipt.